What is Joint Project?

 - Creating a platform of learning design toward a multicultural local community

-- Building a system based on behavioral science for health and medical care
+- Building a system based on behavioural science for health and medical care

 - Proposing future society where everyone can value lives centering on "New disaster prevention"

-- Construction of a Disaster Prevention/Watching System with Community Resources and Information Technology
+- Disaster Prevention with Community Resources and Information Technology

 - Creating a model for sustainable urban society based on the field study of informal settlements in Africa